holm0563/ImperativeArchitecture/ExampleLibrary/README.md

+# Example Library
+This is a shared library example showing the benefits of dependency injection and a service oriented architecture (SOA).

+Documentation will be included in the code itself as well as additional readme files throughout.

+## Todo
+* Unit tests
+* Devops to provide deployable nuget packages

 # Folder Organization
 ## Grouping
 Group folders by feature and not by type.
 Grouping by type does not scale well as your application grows.